Outcome: Very favorable

 KMC sued Mr. Grass, seeking a declaratory judgment as to its obligations to make disclosure to him and his clients.
 The trial court found that KMC was subject to the disclosure requirements under the Texas Nonprofit Corporations Act and ruled in favor of Mr. Grass.
 KMC appealed to the Texas Court of Appeals.

 On June 6, 2013, the Court of Appeals, by a split decision, reversed the trial court.
 It held that the public contributions to KMC were made through a foundation that was legally distinct from KMC, and this separateness was sufficient to exempt KMC from complying with the corporate disclosure law.
-Mr. Grass and his clients have asked the Texas Supreme Court to hear the case.
+Mr. Grass and his clients asked the Texas Supreme Court to hear the case, but the Supreme Court declined jurisdiction.

 Litigation Center involvement

 The Litigation Center, along with the Texas Medical Association, filed an amicus brief in the Texas Court of Appeals, supporting the physicians’ right to access the hospital’s documents.
-The Litigation Center and TMA will be filing a second brief, in the Texas Supreme Court, in support of Mr. Grass and his clients.
-The Litigation Center and TMA also contributed to the physicians' legal expenses.
+In addition, the Litigation Center and TMA also contributed to the physicians' legal expenses.